 Prepare a brief description/biography.
 List any training your dog or cat has had: house-, crate-, and/or obedience training, if applicable.
 How does she get along with other animals or children?
 Describe her medical history and any current medical conditions, including any medication she may be currently taking.
 What are her favorite and least favorite foods, treats and activities?

-Honesty is essential.
+Be honest.
 Full disclosure will help you find a new home that is a good fit for your beloved dog or cat, and ease the transition to a new home.
 Disclosing up front that your four-legged family member needs more training may spare him from being dismissed from his next home for being unruly.

 Prepare your pet.
 Make sure your dog or cat is groomed, up-to-date on her vaccinations and is flea- and tick-free.
 If you haven’t done so already, have your pet spayed or neutered.
 Low-cost vaccination and spay/neuter clinics may be available in your area; check with local shelters and pet stores.